Bleron213/PdfApp/README.md

 * Serilog integration
 * Client SDK
 * Fully compliant with Dependency Injection
-* Integration tested with Builder pattern
+* Integration tested
+* Unit tested

 ## How To Use